jdoleary/Spellmasons/docs/TasksCurrent.md

 - player unit has a subsprite without an imagePath, what is it? it's saving as 'null' and then throwing an error when it tries to load it
 - Bug: Grunt walked towards liquid and just kept walking animation after it should've returned to idle. seed:0.8154642976606445
     - I think this happens when they attempt to move to a location that is ouside of the pathing bounds (like in between a pathing line segment and a wall line segment, so it's still ground but it's out of bounds)
+    - use `quicksave` after it happens to figure out why

 - chain through pickups?
 - getting unit sync issues in multiplayer